Attaulhaleem/smart-dumbbell/README.md

 # smart-dumbbell
 Real-time workout classification using Arduino Nano 33 BLE Sense, Edge Impulse, and Web Bluetooth.

+## Details
+The Smart Dumbbell can classify four types of movements namely Idle, Biceps Curl, Lateral Raise, and Overhead Press.
+A confidence score is also displayed showing the model's confidence in the prediction.
 ---

 ### Edge Impulse